Bulk reconstruction and Bogoliubov transformations in AdS$_2$: Introduction

-A somewhat mysterious aspect of bulk reconstruction is that boundary representations constructed in different coordinate systems don't agree with each other!
+One can obtain boundary representations by working in different charts.
 For global and Poincare charts, one can obtain analytical expressions for the smearing functions and show that the global and Poincare boundary representations of fields are related via a conformal map\footnote{This equivalence is up to allowed redefinitions of the smearing function.
 See \cite{Hamilton:2005ju,Hamilton:2006az}}.
-Trouble ensues when one considers the AdS-Rindler coordinates.
-The boundary representation one obtains in this coordinate chart is not conformally equivalent to the global/Poincare representations, at least in dimensions greater than two.
+However for AdS-Rindler coordinates in dimensions greater than two, boundary representation one obtains in this coordinate chart is not conformally equivalent to the global/Poincare representations.
 The integral in \eqref{pme} is known to diverge in three or higher dimensions when AdS-Rindler modes are substituted for $ f_{\o,\k}$.
-This means that the smearing function for the AdS-Rindler boundary representation does not exist as a function.
+This means that the smearing function for the AdS-Rindler boundary representation does not exist as a function, although it can be understood either in a distributional sense\cite{Papadodimas:2012aq}.
+Alternately, the boundary representations can be understood in momentum space\cite{Morrison:2014jha}.
+Either way, the divergence of the AdS-Rindler smearing function shows that $\phi_{cft}$ obtained using the global or Poincare chart and $\phi^{Rind}_{cft}$ are inequivalent.\footnote{There is one way of obtaining boundary representations where this problem is resolved.
+This involves complexifying the boundary coordinates.
+In this approach, it has been shown that 2+1 dimension AdS-Rindler chart, one does obtain an analytic expression for a smearing function that is manifestly covariant\cite{Hamilton:2006az,Hamilton:2006fh}.
+However, this involves a large analytic continuation, and it is unclear if these smearing functions are well-defined in Lorentzian signature\cite{Morrison:2014jha}.
+In this paper, we work with a boundary field theory purely in Lorentzian signature.}